Madden NFL 07: Xbox 360, PlayStation 2, PlayStation 3, and Wii versions

 The seventh generation version of Madden NFL 07 featured the Superstar Mode and Franchise but the Tony Bruno Show was absent in this game possibly due to a contractual issue, but he was in the Wii, GameCube, Xbox, and PlayStation 2 versions.
 The Xbox 360 and PlayStation 3 versions also did not allow the player to edit the players appearance or attributes or change the numbers on their jerseys, but the Wii version and PlayStation 2 version did.
 Though, the Xbox 360 version did allow one to create a player.
 The franchise mode is not as deep as the previous generation versions, as Owner Mode is not present.
 Fantasy Draft and Two-Player co-operative play are missing as well.
 Also this game would be the last appearance of the NFL Europe teams in the Xbox version, next gen games came without the league teams.

 Soundtrack

 The soundtrack features 35 songs from various artists such as Audioslave, Rise Against, Keane, Wolfmother, Lupe Fiasco, Cord, Crime Mob, Thirty Seconds to Mars, The Red Jumpsuit Apparatus, and Trae tha Truth.

+The Madden NFL 07 soundtrack was: